 Word expansion works for either initial state

-The expansion by a word unit does not interfere with either of the above use cases (an initial selection exists or not).
-If the range spanned any text, it just makes sure all the words are fully included.
-If the range was empty, it expands over the nearest word.
+The expansion by a word unit does not interfere with either use case (whether an initial selection exists or not).
+If the range spans any text, it just makes sure all the words are fully included.
+If the range was empty, it expands over the nearest word as intended (mostly, see gotchas below).
 Both uses are convenient for this macro.
-Trimming any extra spaces around the range needs to be done either way.
+Also, trimming any extra spaces around the range can to be done either way.

-I tend to keep article macros simpler, but this improvement is needs two lines, and it keeps the note tidy without annoying extra spaces lurking around the note.
+I tend to keep article macros on the simpler side, but this improvement only needs two lines, and it keeps the note tidy without annoying extra spaces lurking anywhere.

 Trim spaces from end of the Range

-It's much more likely to need to trim trailing spaces from the end of the range.
-The MoveEndWhile method retracts the End position of the range back across any spaces while it keeps finding them at the end (or the reverse if moving forward).
+It's more likely that we'll need to trim spaces from the end of the range.
+The MoveEndWhile method moves the End position of the range across any desired characters while it keeps finding them at the end position.

 We're moving the End position of the range backward, so we need to specify the count option as wdBackward from a short Word constants table.